OVS0127/Stock-Price-Trend-Prediction/README.md

 #### ***II.
 Result and Output***<br />
 We obtained the output of accuracy as below using transformer.
 The accuracy rate is 97.18% with $R^2$ score 0.8399. <br />
 ![Alt](https://github.com/OVS0127/Stock-Price-Trend-Prediction/raw/main/images%20in%20report/transformer_accuracy.png)<br />
 After visualization, we obtained the prediction of a stock for two years, from September 2020 to September 2022.
 The results are straightforward, differentiating different parts in different color.
-The prediction data is in pink generated from the blue highlighted training dataset of previous years. <br />
+The prediction data is in pink. <br />
 ![Alt](https://github.com/OVS0127/Stock-Price-Trend-Prediction/raw/main/images%20in%20report/transformer_output.png)<br />

 ### *Part II LSTM Model*